 If no output is returned, it means that the APT package is not installed.
 You have to manually install it to get things working for you.

-How to solve the apt-get command not found error?
+How to solve the apt-get command not found an error?

-This apt-get command not found error using following method:
+This apt-get command not found error using the following method:

 1) Using the Correct Package Manager